erlware/relx/CONTRIBUTING.md

 ```

 You MUST then submit the pull request by using the GitHub interface to
-the `next` branch.
+the `master` branch.
 You SHOULD provide an explanatory message and refer
 to any previous ticket related to this patch.